User manual

 Try to select some keywords describing the task, or app name, and enter them on the "Search" tab.
 Maybe there is a recipe.

-In other words, if Trial version works exactly as you need, successfully routing your audio signals, and the only undesired effect is the periodical voice reminder, then you can consider that VAC correctly works for you.
+In other words, if Trial version works exactly as you need, successfully routing your audio signals, and the only undesired effect is the periodic voice reminder, then you can consider that VAC correctly works for you.

 If you don't know where to start, try to start from the beginning.